Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 Med-evac is very expensive.
 According to USA today, “medical evacuation and transport costs typically start at $25,000 and can exceed $250,000.”
 It’s a safe bet that it will cost at least $100,000.

 Although cruise ships have a physician on board, they are only equipped to treat minor conditions.

 People often cancel their cruise vacations for a variety of reasons.
-Next are a few circumstances covered.
+Here are a few common ones.

-First, many people share stories of a loved one falling ill before the cruise and cancelling.
+First, many people share stories of a loved one falling ill before the cruise and canceling.

 Second, some bury loved ones who planned to attend the cruise.

-Third, the primary cruiser has an accident or illness that puts them in the hospital or operating table, so there’s no way they’d be well enough to cruise.
+Third, the primary cruiser has an accident or illness that puts them in the hospital, so there’s no way they’d be well enough to cruise.

 Without travel insurance, you lose 100% of your cruise investment.
-Moreover, you also lose all non-refundable airfare and other non-refundable reservations/deposits you made.
+Also, you also lose all of the non-refundable airfare and other non-refundable reservations/deposits you made.
 That’s a painful hit to take.